Jordan Sibert: Professional career

 After going undrafted in the 2015 NBA draft, Sibert joined the Orlando Magic for the Orlando Summer League where he saw action in all three games, averaging 11.3 points, three rebounds and 1.7 assists per game.
 On September 24, 2015, he signed with the Magic, only to be waived by the team on October 19 after appearing in five preseason games.
 On October 31, he was acquired by the Erie BayHawks of the NBA Development League as an affiliate player of the Magic.

 On July 19, 2016, Sibert signed with the Greek team PAOK Thessaloniki.

 On August 23, 2017, Sibert was selected by the new incarnation of the Erie BayHawks in the NBA G League expansion draft.
 On August 29, he opted to sign with the German club Mitteldeutscher BC instead.
 Sibert averaged 12.2 points and 2.6 rebounds with Mitteldeutscher BC.
 In March 2018, he signed with the Skyliners Frankfurt.

 In October 2018, Sibert was added to the training camp roster of the Erie BayHawks.

 On February 20, 2019, Sibert signed a 10-day contract with the Atlanta Hawks.
 Sibert was reacquired by the Erie BayHawks on March 3 after the conclusion of the 10-day contract with the Atlanta Hawks.
-On October 8, 2019 Sibert re-joined the Hawks for training camp.
+On October 8, 2019, Sibert re-joined the Hawks for training camp.

 On October 18, 2019, the Hawks waived Sibert.
 He was then added to the roster of the College Park Skyhawks.
-On January 12, 2020, Sibert scored 35 points in a 123-119 victory over Raptors 905, the Skyhawks' fourth straight win.
+On January 12, 2020, Sibert scored 35 points in a 123–119 victory over Raptors 905, the Skyhawks' fourth straight win.
 He averaged 13.9 points per game for the Skyhawks.

 On February 24, 2022, Sibert was traded to the Wisconsin Herd.

-On November 28, 2022, Sibert officially returned to Greece and PAOK, signing for the rest of the season in order to replace the injured Zaccheus Darko-Kelly.
+On November 28, 2022, Sibert returned to Greece for PAOK, signing for the rest of the season in order to replace the injured Zaccheus Darko-Kelly.
+In 21 league games, he averaged 6.2 points and 1.7 rebounds, playing around 14 minutes per contest.

+On August 17, 2023, Sibert moved to another Greek club, signing with Karditsa.